Happy Earth Month!

 These independently owned gift stores have merchandise sourced from small businesses located in-and-around the Triangle.
 Many of these makers create their products in small batches, with thoughtful ingredients, and using salvaged/recycled materials.

-The Hightide Salon partners with Green Circle Salon to help them recover up to 95% of their salon’s beauty waste like hair clippings, foils, and color tubes, while also becoming carbon-neutral.
+These salons partner with Green Circle Salons to help them recover up to 95% of their beauty waste like hair clippings, foils, and color tubes, while also becoming carbon-neutral.

 Are you ready to ditch your car and get rolling?
-Dust off that bicycle collecting dust in the garage and head to Oak City Cycling where they have everything you need to begin your biking journey.
+Head to Oak City Cycling where they have everything you need to begin your biking journey, or East Coast Electric Speed Shop if you're looking for something a bit faster.

 Raleigh Workshop + Curatory